 Knowing what God wants of us in a given situation is usually simpler than we think.
 Often we’ll be given a choice between a quick and easy approach and something much more difficult.

 It’s very tempting to choose the easy approach because we know we can do it and, on the surface at least, it seems to solve the problem.
 The alternative is to put up with challenging situations that don’t resolve quickly and perhaps may never resolve in this lifetime.
 Our spiritual growth, however, often lies in choosing the more difficult route, and the need to make that choice is often a test given to us by God.

-A friend of mine once had to make a very hard decision about a relationship and was unable to decide what to do.
+One of my friends once needed to make a very hard decision about a relationship and was unable to decide what to do.
 She finally spoke to Swami Kriyananda about it and, in tears, said, “It is so hard to know what to do.”
 His answer was, “No it’s not.”